tjhickey724/pythonintro/courses/cs10aBrandeisSum25.md

 [Chapter 1: Statements](https://openstax.org/books/introduction-python-programming/pages/1-introduction)
 of the OpenStax text.

-## Homework01
-### due tomorrow
+### Homework01 due tomorrow
-Read Chapter 1 of the Zybook and complete all of the exercises and labs.
+Read __Zybook Chapter 1:Introduction to Python__ of the Zybook and complete all of the exercises and labs.
 Submit a reflection about what you learned on the MLA app.

 ## Additional notes